 Infatica has the larger advertised residential pool.
 Infatica reports 15M+ IPs across 195+ countries; Proxy-IPv4 reports 300+ networks, 800+ subnets across 50+ countries across 50+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-Infatica edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
+Infatica edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
 That said, the right choice depends on your target site mix — Infatica is typically picked for residential workloads, while Proxy-IPv4 is often chosen for IPv4 (private) use cases.

 Infatica carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only Infatica gates dedicated account managers and Proxy-IPv4 gates them on enterprise tiers.